ASURA-FDPS-ML: Star-by-star Galaxy Simulations Accelerated by Surrogate Modeling for Supernova Feedback: Methods

 \subsection{Star formation model}

 Gas particles stochastically form stars if they satisfy several physical conditions such as high number density of hydrogen atoms ($n_\mathrm{H} \geq 100 ~\mathrm{cm^{-3}}$), low temperature ($T \leq 100$ K), and convergence of the flows ($\nabla \cdot v < 0$), following \citet{Hirai+2021}.
 To avoid star formation in hot regions, which have a large Jeans mass, the threshold temperature 100 K is chosen following \citet{Hu+2016}.
-The masses are sampled by the initial mass function (IMF), following \citet{Chabrier+03} with an upper limit of 40 M$_\odot$ and a fixed star formation efficiency of 2 percent per free-fall time.
+The masses are sampled by the initial mass function (IMF), following \citet{Chabrier+03} with an upper limit of 40 M$_\odot$.
+The lower limit for the IMF is 0.1 M$_\odot$.
 When a gas particle meets the physical conditions, it is converted into a star with a probability ($p_*$) in a given timestep ($\Delta t$):

-where $m_\mathrm{gas}$, $\langle m_* \rangle$, $t_\mathrm{dyn}$, and $c_*$ are the mass of one gas particle, the average value of stellar mass in the assumed IMF, the dynamical time of the star-forming region, and a dimensionless star-formation efficiency.
+where $m_\mathrm{gas}$, $\langle m_* \rangle$, $t_\mathrm{dyn} = 1/\sqrt{4\pi G \rho}$, and $c_*$ are the mass of one gas particle, the average value of stellar mass in the assumed IMF, the local dynamical time of the star-forming region, and a fixed dimensionless star-formation efficiency as 0.02 per dynamical time \citep{Krumholz+19}.